-TAX CREDIT HUD RD номе BOND No Interim Certifications are required.
-Individuals added to an existing household during a certification year are incomecertified individually and their income is added to the most recent TIC.
+Tax Credit HUD RD HOME Bond No Interim Certifications are required.
+Individuals added to an existing household during a certification year are income- certified individually and their income is added to the most recent TIC.
 The total household income is then checked to determine eligibility.
 This may trigger the AUR rule.
 The household is considered the same household so long as one original member remains.
 Some HFAs do not allow additional household members to be added during the Initial Certification year.
 See "Increase in Income and Determining Eligibility" for more information.
 Adding household members triggers an interim certification.
-Increases in income do not require a household to move out.
+Income increases do not require a household to move out.
 Adding household members triggers a new certification.
-If this increases the household's income to more than the moderate-income limit, (low (80% AMI) limit + \$5,500) the household may be required to move out.
+If this increases the household's income to more than the moderate- income limit, (low (80% AMI) limit + \$5,500) the household may be required to move out.
 No Interim Certifications are required.
-Increases in income do not require a household to move out.
+Income increases do not require a household to move out.
 See "Increase in Income and Determining Eligibility" for more information.
 No Interim Certifications are required.
 The regulations do not discuss adding household members.
 The regulatory agreement may discuss this.
-Increases in income do not require a household to move out.
-See "Increase in Income and Determining Eligibility" for more information.
-8823 Guide 4-4 4350.3 7-10 HB-2-3560 6.28 B, 6.30 HOME Guide 3.5 & 6
+Income increases do not require a household to move out.
+See "Increase in Income and Determining Eligibility" for more 8823 Guide 4-4 4350.3 7-10 HB-2-3560 6.28 B, 6.30 HOME Guide 3.5 & 6 information.